Ronald Donkor: New York Red Bulls

 On 3 May 2023, Donkor signed with Major League Soccer side New York Red Bulls on a three-year deal.
 After joining the Red Bulls, Donkor also spent time with the club's MLS Next Pro side.
 On 26 May 2023, Donkor scored his first goal with New York Red Bulls II in a 2–1 victory over Huntsville City FC.
 On 4 June 2023, Donkor recorded a goal and an assist to help New York Red Bulls II to a 4–1 victory over New England Revolution II.

 On 6 May 2023, Donkor made his debut with the first team, coming on for Dylan Nealis, in a 0–1 defeat to Philadelphia Union.
 On 24 June 2023, Donkor recorded his first MLS assist, coming on for Elias Manoel, in a 4–0 victory over Atlanta United FC.
 On 22 July 2023, Donkor made his Leagues Cup debut for New York, appearing as a second-half substitute in a 0–0 draw with New England Revolution.
 On 16 July 2025, Donkor provided three assists in New York's 5–3 victory over New England Revolution.

+On 22 April 2026, Donkor scored his first goal with New York Red Bulls in a 4-4 draw with rival D.C.
+United.
+During the 2026 season, Donkor established himself as a starter for the club and on 1 June 2026 signed a three-and-a-half year contract extension.